 When it comes to simplicity, it’s hard to beat Citi Double Cash.
 If you are willing to do a bit more work, investigate Sam’s Club MasterCard and US Bank Cash Plus Visa.
 There are many other choices, and there is no “one size fits all” when it comes to maximizing points or cash back on everyday spending.

 This option is a decent choice for those who are a bit more organized and who go on several trips per year.
 It’s also good for those who have relatives in other states or countries.
-With that, for most families, I would recommend to focus everyday spending on either Membership Rewards or Ultimate Rewards, possibly both (for those who are ultra-organized).
+If that describes you, I would recommend to focus everyday spending on either Membership Rewards or Ultimate Rewards, possibly both (for those who are ultra-organized).
 But how do you choose between them?
 Let’s dig in.
 Once again, see this post for reference.
 I will highlight the changes in red.

 Membership Rewards program